-Prepare for the rules that will apply to buying and selling timber and timber products if the UK leaves the EU with no deal.
+Prepare for the rules that will apply to buying and selling timber and timber products from 1 January 2021.

 The UK will have its own law for trading timber.
 This law will have the same requirements as existing EU rules.